Adaptive Pruning for Increased Robustness and Reduced Computational Overhead in Gaussian Process Accelerated Saddle Point Searches: Discussion

 In GPDimer calculations, this is manifested as a rapid, uncontrolled growth of \(\sigma_{f}^{2}\), illustrated in Figure \ref{fig:var_explode} (A).
 As the signal variance increases, the model becomes pathologically flexible.
 It ceases to act as a physical model and instead behaves as a pure mathematical interpolator between sparse and increasingly high energy reference data.
 This compliance means the surrogate sees no penalty for proposing physically impossible configurations in efforts to honor the fit.
 This guides the saddle point search to unphysical arrangements of the atoms, such as overlapping atoms, causing the electronic structure calculation to eventually fail.

-Embedding the barrier of Eq (\ref{eq:sigma_barrier}\}) directly into the objective prevents \(\sigma_{f}^{2}\) from exceeding \(\exp(\lambda_{\max})\).
+This specific failure mode requires a solution distinct from conventional L1 or L2 regularization \cite{jamesIntroductionStatisticalLearning2013}.
+Such methods apply a soft penalty to the objective to combat general overfitting, but a strong MLL gradient can overcome this penalty, failing to prevent the variance explosion seen in Fig. \ref{fig:var_explode}.
+We therefore draw inspiration from interior point methods \cite{potraInteriorpointMethods2000} used in constrained optimization.

+Embedding the logarithmic barrier of Eq. (\ref{eq:sigma_barrier}) directly into the objective function serves as a ``hard wall'' to enforce this constraint.
+Unlike a soft penalty, the barrier creates a diverging gradient (Eq. \ref{eq:sigma_deriv}) as the optimizer approaches the bound \(\lambda_{\max}\), which guarantees that the optimizer cannot enter the unstable region.
+Such constraints on \(\sigma_{f}^{2}\) are interpretable, with a physically meaningful upper bound rather than a more abstract L1/L2 penalty strength.
+We find this gradient-based barrier necessary as a simple hard bound proved insufficient, with the optimizer ``sticking'' to the boundary.

 Because the barrier strength \(\mu\) scales with the data count, Eq. (\ref{eq:sigma_linear}\}), the surrogate remains flexible in the early steps.
 This allows the optimisation to explore a wide variance range and progressively tightens as the data set matures, exactly when the model should have settled on a physically reasonable amplitude.
 This adaptive behaviour eliminates the pathological growth of the variance while preserving the surrogate model's ability to capture the curvature of the true PES, as seen in Figure \ref{fig:var_explode} (B).

 The HOD mechanism, Eqs. (\ref{eq:hod_cases}) and (\ref{eq:hod_cond}, monitors the stability of all hyper-parameters, not only \(\sigma_{f}^{2}\).
 Whenever frequent sign changes appear in the update history, the FPS subset enlarges, and if there are several high energy points, not all are taken, which improves the conditioning of the covariance matrix and yields a smoother marginal-likelihood surface.
 Empirically, the combination of barrier and HOD reduces the number of failed saddle searches from roughly twelve percent (baseline GPDimer) to two percent for the OTGPD method, while the median wall-time drops from twenty-eight to twelve minutes across the 238-molecule benchmark.